 Benzocaine condoms are theoretically an easy temporary solution for premature ejaculation.
 All you do is put one on and hopefully have sex for longer than usual.

 They work by dulling the stimulation of the nerve endings on the tip of your penis.
-When I first heard about them I was pretty excited since I’ve always had issues coping with the physical sensitivity of sex.
-The concept made a lot of sense to me as I knew that even normal condoms helped a little.
+When I first heard about them, the concept made a lot of sense to me as I knew that even normal condoms helped a little.

-So I decided to test the 3 most popular brands to get a feel for how well they work or not.
-In this review I’ll explain the pros and cons of using benzocaine condoms, as well as my thoughts on those 3 specific condoms.
+So I decided to test the most popular brands to get a feel for how well they work or not.
+In this review, I’ll explain the pros and cons of using benzocaine condoms in general, as well as my thoughts on the specific Trojan and Durex benzocaine condoms.

 - There’s a low risk of transference to your partner.